agadiffe/WindowsMize/README.md

 If the parameter ends with "GPO", it is a "-GPO" parameter.
 If it doesn't, it is the "-State" parameter.
-i.e. If not specified, the default accepted values apply.
+If not specified, the default accepted values apply.
 ```powershell
 # --- Search
 # State: Hide | IconOnly | Box (default) | IconAndLabel